Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 - Similarly, services with the same name but different types (e.g., StatefulSet and Deployment) are also not supported.
 - Avoid using API or CLI to add critical services while following the deletion or modification procedures outlined on this page.

-## Additional guidelines
+## Additional guidelines for adding critical services with Cray CLI

 - Always maintain valid JSON syntax
 - Ensure there is no trailing comma after the last service entry
 - Save and exit the editor to apply changes
-- The changes take effect immediately - no restart required
+- The changes take effect immediately - no restart of `cray-rrs` is required

 ## Critical services operations